lu1a/go-oauth-backend-boilerplate/README.md

 ```

 The `types.go` file in each sub-folder can be compiled into TypeScript for whatever frontend is using it,
-with some formatting to show what request inside the /api/account/... responds with a given struct.
+with some formatting to show what request inside the /api/account/[whatever] responds with a given struct.

-Needless to say this won't strictly follow REST or CRUD.
+Needless to say this won't follow REST or CRUD.
 A request will either be a `query` or a `mutation`.